Best Cellular Home Security Systems in 2025

 SecureScore™: 9.1/10

 Vivint is best known for its well-designed equipment and easy-to-integrate home automation.
-Even its most basic equipment package includes professional installation, the Vivint app, and plenty of sensors.
+Even its most basic equipment package includes professional installation and cellular connectivity.

 • SimpliSafe Product Image